0cjs/sedoc/win/bitlocker.md

 4. If you have no TPM, you may also need to ensure that "Allow Bit Locker without a compatible TPM" is checked.

 With PIN enabled via this policy, enabling BitLocker for the OS drive in the control panel will prompt you for an optional PIN during the setup phase.
-If BitLocker is already enabled for the drive, after you change the policy you can add a PIN by entering the following at an administrative command prompt:
+If BitLocker is already enabled for the drive, after you change the policy you can add a PIN by at an administrative command prompt:

+    #   To add a new PIN:
+    manage-bde -protectors -add C: -tp

+    #   To replace a PIN:
-    manage-bde -protectors -add C: -TPMAndPIN
+    manage-bde -protectors -delete C: -t TPMAndPIN  # remove so you can add new manage-bde -protectors -add C: -TPMAndPIN
+    manage-bde -protectors -enable C:

+    #   Other useful commands:
+    manage-bde -protectors -get C:                  # displays current

 Some sources indicate that if using BitLocker without a TPM you must use a startup key from an external drive.
 This is not the case, at